 This is it, the end of the Share Your Faith challenge series!
 Time for a little self-evaluation.
 How did you do?
-Before you can answer that, you need to know what “success” looks like.
+Before you answer that, let’s take time to define what “success” looks like.
 Is it based on whether you introduced someone to Jesus?
 Shared Jesus out loud?
 Saw a friend move closer to Christ?
 Started a revival in your hometown?

-You might be surprised to find out what counts as successful evangelism.
+You might be surprised to find out what successful evangelism truly is.

-Paul experienced three different reactions to the gospel message in the city of Athens.
-Have you experienced similar reactions as you engaged people in spiritual conversations over the past weeks?
+Paul experienced three different reactions to the Gospel message in the city of Athens.
+Have you experienced similar reactions as you spoke with people about spiritual topics over the past weeks?

 Not everyone Paul shared with came to Christ.
-But at the end of his life, he was one hundred percent confident that he had finished well and stayed faithful.
-How do you think Paul defined success as an evangelist?
+But at the end of his life, he was one hundred percent confident that he had finished well and had remained faithful.
+What does this tell us about his definition of success as an evangelist?

 Picture yourself at the end of your life, saying with peace, joy, and confidence, “I have fought the good fight, I have finished the race, and I have remained faithful.”
-What has your life been like?
+Would that not be an amazing statement to make?

 You’ve reached the final stage of this challenge series.
 Congratulations!
 But, as you probably expected, that doesn’t mean you’re finished.
 Your journey is just getting started.